Monday.com Pros and Cons: The No-BS Review

 Bottom Line: Is Monday.com Worth It?

-- You need robust time tracking for payroll
+- You need real time tracking that connects to payroll

-- SSO is required but Enterprise pricing isn't feasible
+- SSO is non-negotiable and Enterprise pricing is out of reach

 Try monday.com free for 14 days →